-Breastfeeding is a fairly sensitive subject for new moms.
-Soon after giving birth the struggle of breastfeeding begins.
-Many women get lucky to nourish and feed their babies right away, whereas some might have to strive for more days to actually get the right amount of flow.
+Breastfeeding is a sensitive subject for new moms.
+Soon after giving birth, the struggle of breastfeeding begins.
+Many women get lucky to nourish and feed their babies right away, whereas some might have to strive for more days actually to get the right amount of flow.

-No matter what delivery you have, on average it takes about 3 to 5 days for milk supply to settle in.
-However, some might have enough milk supply the very next day after delivery while some have to struggle for about 4 to 5 days.
+Either you have cesarean or vaginal delivery; on average, it takes about 3 to 5 days for milk supply to settle in.
+However, some might have enough milk supply the very next day after delivery, if not all, while some have to struggle for over a week to establish sufficient milk supply.

 Babies’ first food is called Colostrum.
-It is the first form of milk babies get and it has way beyond health benefits.
-Colostrum is sufficient to fill a newborn baby’s tummy in the first couple of days of his life.
+It is the first form of milk babies get and it has way too many health benefits.
+Colostrum is sufficient to feed a newborn in the first couple of days of his life.
 Ideally, with every latch, your milk supply has to increase and your baby should feel full.